cypherpunk-academy/2064/en/047_2064_Special_Command.md

 ## **2064** Special Command

-<span style="font-variant:small-caps;">In the games lab.</span> Lasse and Sigur stood opposite each other with light balls on their heads in front of the floating monitors.
+<span style="font-variant:small-caps;">In the gaming lab.</span> Lasse and Sigur stood opposite each other with light balls on their heads in front of the floating monitors.

 Let Sigur say, "Do you sleep too?"